Major Groups > Gilled Mushrooms > Pale-Spored > Russula > Foetid

 by Michael Kuo

 Any number of Russula species could be said to have a "foetid" odor.
 A quick search through Russula literature renders species that smell "of shrimp or crab," "of cooked apples," "of old wine-casks," "rancid, cheesy, or oily," "disagreeable," "odd," and so on.
 One group of russulas, however, is characterized by a smell that ranges from sweetly waxy or spermatic, to strongly fragrant and reminiscent of maraschino cherries or benzaldehyde.
-This group, taxonomically speaking, is subsection Foetentinae of section Ingratae in the genus Russula.
-The key below treats the mushrooms in this subsection, rather than any russula than could conceivably be described as having a foul smell.
+The odor (or, better said, the range of odors) is hard to describe, but fairly unmistakeable once you are familiar with it.
+Russulas with this odor, taxonomically speaking, make up subsection Foetentinae of section Ingratae.
+Most of the species have cream-colored spore prints and distinctive tastes (waxy, oily, acrid, etc.), and the cap colors in the group range from brown to versions of yellow and orange.
+The key below treats the mushrooms in this group, rather than any russula that could conceivably be described as having a foul or "foetid" smell.

 Russula fragrantissima